Pictures Worth A Thousand Words

 Photography and Ansel Adams

-I received a new digital camera for Christmas and there has been a learning curve for me.
+I received a new digital camera for Christmas, and there has been a learning curve for me.
 It takes digital pictures and short videos also.
-I believe you need some basic knowledge about how to take that great picture, in addition to just learning what all the settings on the camera mean.
+I believe you need some basic knowledge about how to take that great pictures, in addition to just learning what all the settings on the camera mean is tremendously helpful.

 Lighting and Framing a Photo

 Lighting is the most important technical issue in photography.
 To take great pictures you need more than the flash on the camera.
 Practice out of doors learning through experience how something looks on film in different light settings.
 We probably have all taken those photos where the family is facing the sun, trying to smile but squinting because the sun is in their eyes.

 Obviously, this isn’t what you want.
 When taking an outdoor picture, you want the sun to be behind the subject and to one side of them.
 Sometimes this works well while still using your flash.
 Early morning and late afternoon are your best times for outdoor photography.